bids-standard/BEP028_BIDSprov/bep028spec.md

 #### 3.1.3 Suffixes {#3-1-3-suffixes}

-The following BIDS suffixes (cf. [Definitions](https://bids-specification.readthedocs.io/en/stable/common-principles.html#definitions)) specify the contents of a provenance file.
+The following BIDS suffixes specify the contents of a provenance file.

 <table>
   <tr>